po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Evr_Git-Pull-Request/README.md

 ![A green button that is labeled, "New pull request"](images/08-new-pr.png)

 * Now, you should see a form for opening a pull request.
 First, make sure that you are comparing the feature branch that you've been working on to the correct base.
 In a larger dev environment, it is likely that you will base your feature branch off of a `dev` branch to avoid corrupting the core code base.
 In this case, since our project is so tiny, you will compare `01-my-new-feature` to the base branch, `main`.
+For more information on comparing workflows, check out [this article!](https://www.atlassian.com/git/tutorials/comparing-workflows)

 * Practice giving your pull request a descriptive title and leaving comments for for teammates and/or reviews.
 A comment should include details about the changes in your feature branch that you would like to merge.